 DEEP DOWN IN CARLSBAD CAVERNS

-CARLSBAD, NM — SUMMER 1898 — As Jim White told and re-told the tale, he was just a teenager when, towards evening, he rode his horse past a hole in the ground and saw a small volcano.
+CARLSBAD, NM — SUMMER 1898 — As Jim White told and re-told the tale, he was just a teenager when, towards one evening, he rode his horse past a hole in the ground and saw a small volcano.
 Tying his horse to a tree, Jim approached.
 What he thought was smoke turned out to be bats.
 Thousands and thousands of bats.

-A century ago this week, when President Calvin Coolidge made the site a national monument, Americans began exploring Carlsbad Caverns.
+In October 1923, when President Calvin Coolidge made the site a national monument, Americans began exploring Carlsbad Caverns.
 A century later, we still haven’t reached the bottom.
 “Whale of a big cave?”
 Consider:

 Carlsbad Caverns has 120 caves and chambers.
 With colorful names — Spirit World, King’s Palace, Chocolate High — the caverns dive to 1600 feet.
-Well over 100 miles of cave passages has been mapped, with who knows how many more miles uncharted.
+Well over 100 miles of cave passages have been mapped, with who knows how many more miles uncharted.
 And if caves makes you feel claustrophobic, relax.
 Because. . .

 Entering Carlsbad Caverns, as I did a few years ago, you walk down, down, down through a hole in the ground as tall as a five story building.
 It feels like hiking into hell.
+Once past view of the entrance, you’re on a switchback snaking beneath a ceiling 100-or-so feet above.
+This is no cave or cavity.
+This is an entire world underground.

 Stalactites and stalagmites (never mind which is which) lurk at every turn.
 Other calcite artworks include “popcorn,” “soda straws,” and nature’s own sand castles.
 You hike down, down, down.
 Just when you think you can’t get any deeper, the trail bottoms out into the Big Room.
 Imagine.